chiyuwei/chiyuwei.github.io/_pages/about.md

 Before joining USC, I earned my Bachelor's degree in Communication Engineering from [Wuhan University of Technology](http://english.whut.edu.cn), under the guidance of Dr. Daping He.

-I'm interested in **computational social science**, especially in leveraging **multimodal** techniques to detect and predict human behaviors on social media.
-Moving forward, I envision incorporating data from social media, economic metrics, and demographic information to delve deeper into the underlying factors contributing to the popularity of hot social issues and events.
+I am deeply interested in **computational social science**, particularly in utilizing **multimodal** techniques to analyze and forecast human behaviors on social media platforms.
+The potential positive impact of **Large Language Models** in the realm of social science also piques my interest.
+Looking ahead, I plan to integrate data from social media, economic indicators, and demographic metrics to gain a deeper understanding of the core factors driving the popularity of pressing social topics and events.